 As stated by Hegel, in order to understand and grasp a concept, it is important to know what it is not.
-(Marx’s Socialism) Therefore, the next section of the paper carries a differentiation between applied and pure sociology to facilitate the reader’s understanding of applied sociology.
+(Marx’s Socialism) Therefore, the next section of the paper carries a differentiation between applied and pure sociology to facilitate the reader’s understanding of this subject.

 Differentiating Pure and Applied Sociology

-The 1906 published book, ‘Applied Sociology’ by Lester F. Ward aims to bring out the differences between pure and applied sociology.
+The 1906 published book, ‘Applied Sociology’ by Lester F. Ward aims to bring out the differences between these two.

 Applied sociology deals with an artificial medium of “accelerating the spontaneous processes of nature” whereas pure sociology deals with the “spontaneous development of society.”
 The former is practical whereas the latter is theoretical.
 In matters pertaining to the point of view, in applied sociology, it is seen to be subjective as compared to pure sociology, where it is seen as objective.
 The subject matter of applied sociology is based on improvement whereas that of pure sociology is based on achievement.
 (Ward, 1906)